Scapa Flow: German battleships

 The three sister battleships of the König class: SMS König, SMS Kronprinz and SMS Markgraf formed the main component of the 3rd Battleship Squadron which took part in fierce fighting at the Battle of Jutland far off the coast of Jutland, Denmark (31 May to 1 June 1916) and their upturned hulls are around 25 m deep.
 Never raised, they have been salvaged incrementally: armour plate blasted away and non-ferrous metals removed.
-They form highly rated dive sites chiefly due to their depth.
+Some of this material may have been obtained for specialized uses because it was not subject to the radiation put into the atmosphere by nuclear weapons, which were exploded in the open air from 1945 to 1963.
+Thus it was not made more radioactive by nuclear fallout.
+They also form highly rated dive sites chiefly due to their depth.

 German light cruisers

 The light cruisers SMS Dresden, SMS Karlsruhe, SMS Brummer and SMS Cöln have modest fighting tops, lie side-on with around 16–20 metres of water above, are more accessible for divers and save for the shallowest, Karlsruhe, are less salvaged (stripped of valuable materials) than the battleships.